Nlege001/Real_estate/README.md

      - The text files are paresed and the parsed data is manupilated
      - The program generates three new text files which are recipts that indicates money expenses based on each territory, client and sales representative

+## How to run the program

+      - clone the repo to a specific location on your personal computer
+      - go to that directory/folder
+      - type in 'gcc '